Content Map Terms

 What are the symptoms?

-Symptoms of a meniscus tear depend on the size of the tear.
-Small tears may cause a little swelling and some pain.
-Larger tears usually cause more pain, swelling, and stiffness.
+Symptoms of a meniscus tear depend on the size and location of the tear.
+They also depend on your age and the health of your knee.
+A tear can cause pain, swelling, and stiffness.
 The knee may catch, pop, or lock.
 It may be hard to walk.

 How is it diagnosed?

 Your doctor will ask questions about your knee and what you were doing when it started to hurt.
-He or she will look at both knees and check for tenderness and range of motion and see how stable your knee is.
-You may also have X-rays or an MRI.
+Your doctor will look at both knees and check for tenderness and range of motion and see how stable your knee is.
+You may also have other tests, such as X-rays or an MRI.

 How is a meniscus tear treated?